Photonic time crystals: Theory and applications

 Here, the symbol $\otimes$ represents the Kronecker product.
 The subscript of the unit matrix $\={I}$ represents its dimensionality.
 Matrices $\={G}$ and $\={W}$ are square matrices of size $S$ which are defined as $\={G}=\={I}_{2P+1}\otimes {\rm diag }(nk_{\rm m})$ and $\={W}= {\rm diag }(m\omega_{\rm m}) \otimes \={I}_{2Q+1}$.
 Matrices $\={C}_{\varepsilon, \mu}$ are $S$-dimensional square matrices.
 After rearranging (\ref{eq: matrix generalized}), the eigenvalue problem can be established,

 The above derivation originally obtained in~\cite{park2021spatiotemporal} is for the most general periodic space-time modulation.
 However, it is important to consider also a special scenario where the modulation function of the permittivity can be separated in both space and time variables, i.e., $\varepsilon(x,t)=\varepsilon_x(x) \varepsilon_t(t)$.
 The method to analytically determine the band structure under the separable modulation function of this form was presented in \cite{gonzalez2010mode,sharabi2022spatiotemporal}.

 With such modulation, it is possible to generate the so-called ``mixed'' bandgaps which show the features of both momentum and energy bandgaps \cite{sharabi2022spatiotemporal}.
 Figure~\ref{FIg. mixed}(a) shows that under proper space-time modulation, the energy and momentum bandgaps overlap in the frequency-momentum plane.
 In the overlapping region, the eigenmode features complex frequency and complex wavenumber.
-When modes in the mixed bandgap are excited, their momentum and energy exponentially grow, as shown in Fig.~\ref{FIg. mixed}(b).
-Moreover, under very specific modulation parameters, the momentum and energy bandgaps are completely balanced.
-In this case, the counteracting forces of growing in time, and decaying in space are exactly matched, causing the bandgap to close, as shown in Fig.~\ref{FIg. mixed}(c).
+This results in unique propagation phenomena where exponential growth induced by temporal modulation and exponential decay caused by spatial modulation can counteract each other.
+When the temporal growing mode dominates, its momentum and energy exponentially grow, as shown in Fig.~\ref{FIg. mixed}(b).
+Moreover, under very specific modulation parameters, the counteracting forces of growing in time, and decaying in space are exactly matched, causing the bandgap to close, as shown in Fig.~\ref{FIg. mixed}(c).
 Inside this closed mixed bandgap, a pulse wave stops and expands its width in space, maintaining the constant amplitude.
 This results in the linear growth of its momentum and energy, as shown in Fig.~\ref{FIg. mixed}(d).